Stay ahead of student scams

 - Watch what they post online, especially personally identifiable information such as an address or phone number.

 - Monitor their privacy settings on any online account.

 - Verify any unsolicited phone call or email.
 If they want more information, they should try to find another means of contacting the person or organization, such as a website or alternate phone number.

-- Never share information with people they don’t know, especially if the initial contact was unsolicited.
+- Refrain from sharing information with people they don’t know, especially if the initial contact was unsolicited.

 - Trust their instincts.
 If an offer appears too good to be true, it probably is.